pytorch/pytorch/docs/source/autograd.rst

 There are two reasons that limit the applicability of in-place operations:

 1. Overwriting values required to compute gradients.
-This is the main reason why variables don't support ``exp_`` and ``log_``.
-Their gradient formulas require the original input, and while it could be possible to recreate it by taking the inverse operation, it is numerically unstable, and requires additional work that often defeats the purpose of using these functions.
+This is the main reason why variables don't support ``log_``.
+Its gradient formula requires the original input, and while it is possible to recreate it by doing the inverse operation, it is numerically unstable, and requires additional work that often defeats the purpose of using these functions.

 2. Every in-place operation actually requires the implementation to rewrite the computational graph.
 Out-of-places version simply allocate new objects and